TC00QA/AndroidTV_Linux/README.md

   -- Allwinner H616
   -- Rockchip RK3318
   -- Best performance
+  -- Additional notes
 - What boxes can be used
-- What processors are supported
+- Flashing SD card
 - How to install linux (App)
 - How to install linux (SD)
 -  How to install linux (EMMC Flash)